informalsystems/tendermint-rs/docs/architecture/adr-012-multi-version.md

 same CometBFT version.

-Previously, it was feasible for tendermint-rs to support a single version of the CometBFT Core protocol and expect all chain and relayer operators to upgrade in sync.
-But now there is a number of established chains using CometBFT 0.34 in production, and new chains using future versions of the protocol are expected to be deployed and be interoperable with these existing chains.
+Previously, it was feasible for tendermint-rs to support a single version of the CometBFT Core protocols and expect all chain and relayer operators to upgrade their software in sync.
+But now there is a number of established chains using CometBFT 0.34 in production, and new chains using future versions of the protocol are expected to be deployed alongside the shared Cosmos ecosystem so that relaying is possible between the old and the new chains.

 The approach to protocol evolution and versioning in CometBFT has not been very rigorous to date.
 As a result, the 0.37 release has a number of breaking